mstksg/mutable/doc/03-automatic-instance-options.md

 so you can directly access the parts by just accessing your `Traversable` instance normally --- no need for any fancy `MutPart` shenanigans.

+Note that this still technically works for a non-fixed-length `Traversable` instance (like lists and vectors), but `copy` semantics can get a bit wonky.
+See the documentation for more details.

 Higher-Kinded Data
 ------------------